 It's not just our trains that can "reuse" energy: our buses can too.
 A growing number of vehicles feature a generator, a device that can produce electricity when the vehicle brakes.
 This power is then stored and used at a later point in time: for example, to power all of the bus's lights, even when the vehicle is stationary and the engine is off.
 This helps us to reduce our bus fleet's fuel consumption and also cut CO2 emissions.

-Many of these "mild hybrid" buses are already in use, for example at our partner company Südwestbus in Baden-Württemberg.
+Many of these "mild hybrid" buses are already in use.
 With their innovative drive technology and modern EURO VI engines, they help to make road traffic a lot more environmentally friendly.